Salting: ~2+ weeks

 Ripe ume fruit (measure the weight with a scale to calculate your salt) Sea salt (8-10% of the total weight of ume)

-Fresh, red shiso leaves (needed by ~week 3)
+Fresh, red shiso leaves - 15% weight of ume plums (needed by ~week 3)

 STEP ONE: PREP & SALTING

 Rinse ume fruits and pat dry.
-Place the ume in a ziplock or silicone bag and pour the alcohol over to disinfect.
-(This reduces the chance of mold).
 Using a toothpick or skewer, remove the small stems/nodes on the fruit.

 Sprinkle a light layer of salt at the bottom of your chosen vessel.
 Place a layer of ume and cover with another layer of salt.
 Repeat this process to make layers of ume and salt until all is used up!